godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

                 changing_weapon_name = WEAPON_NUMBER_TO_NAME[weapon_change_number]
                 changing_weapon = true

-This makes it where the player cannot change weapons if the player is reloading.
+This makes it so the player cannot change weapons if the player is reloading.

 Now we need to add the code to trigger a reload when the player pushes the ``reload`` action.
 Add the following code to ``process_input``: